Billie Lourd Mourns Carrie Fisher, Lourd And Taylor Lautner Step Out For First Time After Carrie Fisher And Debbie Reynolds Funeral

 — Billie Lourd Updates (@BillieL_Updates) January 10, 2017

 The double memorial for the “famously-close” Carrie and Debbie was held on January 5 at their shared Beverly Hills home right next to Lourd’s house.
-It was a “star-studded” service packed with emotion and included mourners like “Academy Award winner Meryl Streep, Star Wars creator George Lucas and A-list actress Gwyneth Paltrow.”
+It was a “star-studded” service packed with emotion and included mourners like “Academy Award winner Meryl Streep, Star Wars creator George Lucas, and A-list actress Gwyneth Paltrow.”

-Lautner stayed with Billie throughout and shows every sign of planning to stick around for a long time.
+Lautner stayed with Billie throughout and now that the funeral is over, Lautner shows every sign of planning to stick around for a long time.
 Lourd and Lautner fans are hoping that they make it official.

 No one knows how happy I am about Taylor Lautner and Billie Lourd being a couple ????????